Congo Basin: Ecology and protection

-The government has written a new forestry code that requires companies to invest in local development and follow a sustainable, 25-year cycle of rotational logging.
-When a company is granted a concession from the central government to log in Congo, it must sign an agreement with the local chiefs and hereditary land owners, who give permission for it to extract the trees in return for development packages.
+The DRC government has written a new forestry code that requires companies to invest in local development and follow a sustainable, 25-year cycle of rotational logging.
+When a company is granted a concession to log in Congo, it must sign an agreement with the local chiefs and hereditary land owners, who give permission for it to extract the trees in return for development packages.
 In theory, the companies must pay the government nearly $18 million rent per year for these concessions, of which 40% should be returned to provincial governments for investment in social development of the local population in the logged areas.

 In its current form, the Kyoto Protocol does not reward so-called "avoided deforestation"—initiatives that protect forest from being cut down.
 But many climate scientists and policymakers hope that negotiations for Kyoto's successor will include such measures.
 If this were the case, there could be a financial incentive for protecting forests.
 L’Île Mbiye, an island in the Lualaba River in Kisangani, is part of a project about forest ecosystem conservation, conducted by Stellenbosch University.
-Democratic Republic of the Congo is also looking to expand the area of forest under protection, for which it hopes to secure compensation through emerging markets for forest carbon.
+DRC is also looking to expand the area of forest under protection, for which it hopes to secure compensation through emerging markets for forest carbon.
 The main Congolese environmental organization working to save the forests is an NGO called OCEAN, which serves as the link between international outfits like Greenpeace and local community groups in the concessions.

+In January 2025, the DRC government established the Kivu-Kinshasa Green Corridor an initiative whose stated aim was to protect a large portion of the Congo Basin forest while supporting sustainable economic development.